 Riyadh is home to a sizeable expat community with workers assigned to large infrastructure projects and government positions.
 Unlike the Eastern Province, Riyadh has no oil.
 Social life in the city revolves around large expat-orientated gated communities, eating out at a luxury hotel, or attending functions at one of the embassies in the heavily fortified Diplomatic Quarter.
 The world’s largest integrated public transport, the $27 billion Riyadh Metro, is currently under construction in the city, which promises to transform life there.

 This historic city of 3.5 million sprawls along the Red Sea coast.
 It is home to the country’s largest cargo port; therefore the local economy is based on trade and commerce.
 Jeddah’s proximity to the holy cities of Mecca and Medina means it is also a key transit point for millions of pilgrims from all over the world.

 The city is also within easy driving distance of spectacular mountain and coastal scenery.
-This includes the area of Taif (Mecca region), Asir, and hundreds of kilometres of beaches stretching north and south of Jeddah.
+This includes the area of Taif (Mecca region), Asir, and hundreds of kilometers of beaches stretching north and south of Jeddah.
 The first flights from the new Jeddah airport started in 2019 and this has dramatically improved transport links.
 The high-speed Haramain rail service has also been linking Jeddah with Mecca and Medina since 2018.